 - Serve.
 Cut them lengthwise down the top, squeeze to open them up, fluff up a bit with a fork, and top as you like.
 You can never go wrong with a pat of butter and some sour cream.

-The answer is as many as will fit in an air fryer at one time.
+You can make as many potatoes as will fit in an air fryer at one time.
 Just don’t crowd them – there needs to be space between them for the air to circulate.
 This depends on the size of your air fryer.
-It may take more time if there are more potatoes.
+It also may take more time if there are more potatoes.

 More Delicious Air Fryer Recipes